 Cajun Translator

-Over three centuries in Louisiana's bayous and prairies, the Acadian settlers' language mixed with Spanish, English, and Native American words.
-The result is a dialect with its own vocabulary, grammar shortcuts, and cajun expressions that don't exist anywhere else in the French-speaking world.
+Over centuries in Louisiana's bayous and prairies, the language mixed with Spanish, English, and Native American influences.
+The result is a dialect with its own vocabulary, shortcuts, and expressions that do not map neatly to standard French.

 - Type or paste English text into the left box